Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves a specific eSIM by ID, listing exact fields returned (msisdn, status, balance, activation block).
-It distinguishes from sibling tools like roamzy_list_esims (which lists all eSIMs) and roamzy_create_order.
+The description clearly states the action ('Get a specific eSIM by id') and lists what is returned (msisdn, status, balance, activation block), making it unambiguous.
+It also distinguishes from sibling tools by specifying it retrieves a single eSIM rather than listing all.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.